yohanmoon/cs361_backup_service/README.md

    request = "revert"
    s.send(request.encode())
    ```
-   * The microservice will respond to "Revert" and "revert" for retrieval of lastest backup file.
+   * The microservice will respond to `"Revert"` and `"revert"` for retrieval of lastest backup file.

 ### Receive Data

 * Receive the data by decoing to get the string
    ```sh
    s.recv(1024).decode()
    ```
-   * The data receive will the absolute path of the backup file.
+   * The data received from the server will the absolute path of the backup file.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>